Solution of the simple task: Begin3

 input to variables of the integer type using the GetN procedure

-(the line of compile directives and the PROGRAM statement will not be show for brevity):
+(the line of compile directives and the PROGRAM and USES statements will not be show for brevity):

 var